ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05DungeonsDaedra/2-Install-Guide.md

 # **BIG NOTE:**

-**This guide is a direct copy and paste of the [Heartland Installation Guide](https://github.com/wabbajack-tools/mod-lists/blob/master/heartland/readme.md) and is only acting as a placeholder.
+**This guide, in its majority, is a direct copy and paste of the [Heartland Installation Guide](https://github.com/wabbajack-tools/mod-lists/blob/master/heartland/readme.md).
 This will be edited and rewritten entirely as to not directly plagiarize the writings they have made/to represent the steps needed to install Dungeons & Daedra itself.**

 ## Mandatory Instructions

 #### Prerequisites:
 *   A **vanilla copy of Oblivion** in the **English language** with at least the Knights of the Nine and Shivering Isles DLCs, **obtained from Steam or GOG**, and **installed outside of C:\Program Files.**
 *   **Default Oblivion configuration files**.
 To generate them, first ensure that the Documents/MyGames/Oblivion folder has been wiped, then **launch the game once in vanilla**.
-*   **50GB of hard drive space** (not including Oblivion).
+*   **60GB of hard drive space** (not including Oblivion).
 *   A Nexus Premium account, or a lot of time to download the mods manually!

 ### Using the Wabbajack Autoinstaller

 1. **Download** the latest version of Wabbajack from the [Wabbajack Github](https://github.com/wabbajack-tools/wabbajack/releases/), and **extract the Wabbajack.exe** file to a new directory called **Wabbajack**, as close to the root of your drive as possible (e.g. C:\Wabbajack).
-2. **Create a new folder** for the new installation, and call it **Heartland**, placing it close to the root of your drive once again, but not within the Wabbajack folder.
-Ensure you have at least 50GB of hard drive space.
+2. **Create a new folder** for the new installation, and call it **D&D**, placing it close to the root of your drive once again, but not within the Wabbajack folder.
+Ensure you have at least 60GB of hard drive space.
 3. **Launch Wabbajack.exe** from within the Wabbajack folder.
-Select the **Heartland** modlist, and then hit **Download and Install** to download the modlist file.
+Select the **Dungeons & Daedra** modlist, and then hit **Download and Install** to download the modlist file.
 Alternatively, the modlist can be downloaded manually from this page.
 If installing manually, place the modlist file in the Wabbajack directory, and select **Install from Disk**.
-4. Under Installation Location, **select the Heartland folder** you created in step 2.
-Set the Download Location to Heartland\downloads.
+4. Under Installation Location, **select the D&D folder** you created in step 2.
+Set the Download Location to D&D\downloads.
 Click **Begin**.
 5. Wabbajack will open a browser and ask for Nexus authorisation.
 Log in and then hit **Authorise.** (_If you get an error on authorisation, download and install [.Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) and run the installer again_)
 6. Wabbajack will now download and install the mods specified in the installer.
 The download size is approximately 18GB so this may take a little while.
 The installer should keep you informed of progress.
 7. After the **installation complete** message appears, close the installer.

 ### Game Folder Files

-Within the Heartland folder, copy the contents of the **Game Folder Files** folder to your root Oblivion directory (e.g. C:\Steam\steamapps\common\Oblivion).
+Within the D&D folder, copy the contents of the **Game Folder Files** folder to your root Oblivion directory (e.g. C:\Steam\steamapps\common\Oblivion).

 ### Running Better Oblivion Sorting Software (BOSS) with User Rules

-1. Run **ModOrganizer.exe** in the Heartland MO2 folder.
+1. Run **ModOrganizer.exe** in the D&D MO2 folder.
 3. Select **BOSS GUI** from the **executable dropdown** in MO2 and hit **Run**.
 The BOSS GUI will appear over the top of MO2.
 Hit **Run BOSS** without changing any of the settings.
 It will now take some time to download the latest masterlist, if it hasn't done so already.
 (This occasionally fails - if this happens, first ensure 'Update Masterlist' is ticked, then try running BOSS again.
 Eventually, you should receive the masterlist.
 When you are successful, untick 'Update Masterlist'.).
 After the masterlist is obtained, BOSS will sort your plugins and output an HTML log when completed.
 4. Download the **userlist.txt** file from [here](https://drive.google.com/open?id=1YMnIIi1illJe7TeQdkRvX64FbfzmsiwU), cut to  **tools/BOSS/bin/Release-64/oblivion** and overwrite any existing file there.
 5. Repeat step 3, using BOSS to sort your load order with the newly applied user rules.